gyro802b/mod-arith-grokking-llc/README.md

 In this notebook we investigate how the local learning coefficient (LLC) evolves after grokking modular arithmetic for different architectures (Transformer, MLP, Const Attention).

 The authors of https://arxiv.org/pdf/2306.17844 have found that models can learn different algorithms to perform modular arithmetic, and it is an open question on how the LLC is impacted by them.

+### Scope
+3 models are trained to perform modular arithmetic: The models are specifically trained to learn the operation `(a+b) % p`, where `a,b` are inputs, and `p` is fixed (in this notebook, `p=59`)

+1. A single layer transformer with learned positional encodings and constant attention.
+Corresponds to `ModelA` in Pizza/Clock.
+2. A single layer transformer with learned positional encodings.
+Corresponds to `ModelB` in Pizza/Clock.
+3. A single layer MLP.

+Main notebook performs a single training run of each with a fixed seed for reproducability.
+Ablations use separate seeds and hyperparamters.

 ### Observations